safespring/docs/content/backup/install/tdp-for-mssql.md

 ## Step 9 - Exclude DB files

-(optional) Exclude the database files from the file backup.
+(Optional) Exclude the database files from the file backup.
 Since we are backing up the SQL server using the TDP for SQL agent it is unnecessary to back up the same files with the file client.

-Add the correct exclude lines to `C:\program files\tivoli\tsm\baclient\dsm.opt.`
+Add the correct `exclude` lines to `C:\program files\tivoli\tsm\baclient\dsm.opt.`

 !!! note "Example"
     ```shell